SAML-Toolkits/ruby-saml/README.md

 * Make your feature addition or bug fix
 * Add tests for your new features.
 This is important so we don't break any features in a future version unintentionally.
 * Ensure all tests pass by running `bundle exec rake test`.
-* Do not change rakefile, version, or history.
+* Do not change Rakefile, version, or history.
 * Open a pull request, following [this template](https://gist.github.com/Lordnibbler/11002759).

 ## Security Guidelines